blazej-bucha/charm/docs/src/acknowledgements.rst

 Acknowledgements
 ================

-Since July 2024 to June 2026, CHarm is being developed within a project funded by the EU NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project No. 09I03-03-V04-00273.
+From July 2024 to June 2026, CHarm is being developed within a project funded by the EU NextGenerationEU through the Recovery and Resilience Plan for Slovakia under the project No. 09I03-03-V04-00273.